KSIUJ/gutenberg/docs/src/internals/ui-ux-design.md

-# UX and implementation suggestions for Gutenberg
+# UX and UI design goals
 ## Goals
 ### Printing and config
 - Simple printing should be as easy as possible.
   File upload should be possible from the main page.
 - There should be an indication of what file types are allowed.
 ### Print config
 - The printing logic should be ready for manual duplex printing,